pgEdge/snowflake/README.md

 ## Implementation

-**Snowflake** is a PostgreSQL extension providing a `bigint/int8` and `sequence` based unique ID solution to replace the PostgreSQL built-in `bigserial` data type whenever you say so.
+**Snowflake** is a PostgreSQL extension providing an `int8` and `sequence` based unique ID solution to optionally replace the PostgreSQL built-in `bigserial` data type.

-Internally **Snowflakes** are 64 bit integers represented externally as `bigint/int8` values.
+Internally **Snowflakes** are 64 bit integers represented externally as `bigint` values.
 The 64 bits are divided into bit fields

 ```
-bit  63    - unused (sign of bigint/int8)
+bit  63    - unused (sign of int8)
 bits 22-62 - timestamp with millisecond precision
 bits 10-21 - counter within one millisecond
 bits 0-9   - unique PostgreSQL node number set in postgresql.conf